jtewolde/CheckPoint-PersonalizedGamingJournal/README.md

 # CheckPoint-PersonalizedGamingJournal

 CheckPoint is a web application designed for gamers to track their progress in the games they are playing and plan to play in the future.
-It helps users log their gaming sessions, set reminders for the next steps, and visualize their progress over time.
+It helps users log their gaming sessions, create journal entries for games they play, and visualize their progress over time.
 With CheckPoint, you'll never forget where you left off in a game!

 ---

-## Tech Stack
+## Tech Stack:

 CheckPoint is built using the following technologies: